 For a good comparison between individuals we divide the FTP by body weight.
 This way we get the power per kilogram at the FTP and eliminate the absolute power difference between heavy and light cyclists.
 So if you can lose a few pounds plus you manage to get your FTP up then the wattage per kilogram on the FTP can be a double winner.
 A Tour de France pro has an FTP between 5.5 W/kg and 6.5 W/kg (the highest number for the GC contenders).
 An untrained person usually sees scores between 1.5 to 2 W/kg (men) and 1.3 to 1.7 W/kg (women).

 Although the maximum power produced at very short intensive efforts such as sprinting falls with age, a cyclist should be able to continue to improve the FTP until the age of 40 to 45.
 Here we assume that someone is maximally trained.
-It is true that a forty year old may need more training than a 25 year old.
+It is true that if you get older may need more training than a younger cyclist.
 After the age of 45, the challenge is more not to deteriorate rather than still improve.
 In practice, however, we often see quite fit 50-year-olds who are much healthier and more vital than they were in their 30s.

 We also see a fair number of recreational cyclists that do not improve at all year over year.
 Because after a good season, they put their legs up and what they have carefully built up over 9 months is completely undone in a 3-month rest period in the winter.
 In those 3 months, the VO2max will decline by 15 to 20%.
 Regaining that lost fitness will take much more than those three months.
 Therefore, we strongly recommend continuing to train, even at lower volumes.
 Taking longer rest periods of more than two weeks is actually never a good idea.
 Also, make sure you do a little more each year if you want to keep improving.
 The training volumes should increase a little each year so as not to reach a plateau in your training progress.
 Keep training and doing a little more each year is therefore essential to keep improving.